fmlin429/Anomaly-Detection-Solution-through-IBM-IoT-and-Machine-Learning/README.md

 #### GAN Results Review
 <img width="823" alt="gan_results" src="https://user-images.githubusercontent.com/18288611/51066472-eff90a00-15cf-11e9-9a59-16550f57cc37.png">

 The results show the image quality improved signficantly with the epcodes (iterations).
-The image quality of 400 epcode is close to the real MNIST Images.
+The image quality of 400 epochs is close to the real MNIST Images.

 ### 5. Reference